 Similarly, treating underlying anxiety and mood disorders may result in some improvement of inattention symptoms, according to Dr. Parmar.
 “Both these conditions can go undiagnosed for a long time, partly due to lack of awareness and insight into these conditions,” she says.

-In this way, Kaye-O’Connor highlights, “The task of organizing, decluttering, or getting rid of things is a whole complex process that involves making multiple decisions that can feel overwhelming and sometimes impossible.”
+“The task of organizing, decluttering, or getting rid of things is a whole complex process that involves making multiple decisions that can feel overwhelming and sometimes impossible,” says Kaye-O’Connor.

-Kaye-O’Connor explains that many questions arise when faced with the possibility of getting rid of something.
+Many questions arise when faced with the possibility of getting rid of something.
 “Have I used this in a while?
 Will I need this in the future?
-Does this have sentimental value?” she asks.
+Does this have sentimental value?” she says.

-Those questions do not even include if regret will follow, so Kaye O’Connor notes how the process of deciding what to do with even one single item can bring up many feelings that can become overwhelming.
+Those questions do not even include if regret will follow, so the process of deciding what to do with even one single item can bring up many feelings that can become overwhelming.

-With hoarding disorder, Chamberlain notes that an individual exhibits an inability to discard or let go of tangible items, which results in an unrestricted accumulation over time.
+With hoarding disorder, Julia Chamberlain MS, INHC, LMHC, notes that an individual exhibits an inability to discard or let go of tangible items, which results in an unrestricted accumulation over time.
 “This poses a threat to hygiene, fire hazard safety, and other health concerns,” she says.